White Mountains (California): Geography

 The highest point in the range is White Mountain Peak, which at 14252 ft is the third-highest summit in California.
 This peak is actually an extinct volcano rising about 1600 ft above the plateau surface.
 The summit is composed of Mesozoic metavolcanic rock – lava lifted and melted by rising granite.
 The volcano itself is long since gone.

 The White Mountains are the highest range completely inside the Great Basin, although the adjacent Sierra Nevada Range along the basin's western edge has two higher summits.

 The entire range is within the Inyo National Forest.

+Mount Barcroft is a mountain peak about 3.5 miles (5.6 km) south of White Mountain Peak.

+Climate

 Hiking

 A four-wheel drive road reaches the summit of White Mountain Peak from the south to service the summit laboratory of the White Mountain Research Center.
 The road is normally gated seven miles from the summit at an elevation of 11680 ft, making this California's easiest 14000 ft summit.

 North of White Mountain Peak, two sharp arêtes alternate along the crest with the broad "whalebacks" plateau of Pellisier Flats with about six more summits over 13000 ft.
 Pellisier Flats is a wide sloping bench at the 13000 foot level with rocky fields and short alpine vegetation.
 The bench includes Mt.
 Hogue at 12,743 ft. and further north Mt.
 Dubois at 13,559 ft., the high point on the plateau.
 Pellisier Flats is the broad spine of the White Mountains.

 The crest crosses the California–Nevada state line just south of a final high summit at Boundary Peak 13147 ft, Nevada's high point.
 Boundary Peak is the "prow" of the triangular fault block.
 It has views directly down into valleys to the west, north and east that are hidden by the increasing width of the high plateau to the south.
 North of Boundary Peak the range rapidly loses altitude and ends at Montgomery Pass.

 The west face of the White Mountains rises steeply out of Owens Valley.
 Climbing to any summit from this direction is a scramble with about 8000 ft elevation gain.
 Eastern slopes are somewhat gentler and have numerous cirques left by Pleistocene glaciers and even a few snowfields persisting through most summers.
 Most of these cirques are entered or approached by jeep roads and offer scenic yet non-technical routes to the crest.